SCP-079-devolved/SCP-079/README.md

 ## Code:
 The bot's code is custom code with command ideas based off of TuneCode's bot SCP-079 but released freely and under the licenses listed above,

+To install the depenencies, run this command in a shell window

+`$ pip install -r requirements.txt`

 ### Current commands are: